Skip to main content

 Implementation Details

-• Manual Adjustment: In this case, a fixed percentage width is set based on the 12-column layout.
+• Manual Adjustment In this case, a fixed percentage width is set based on the 12-column layout.

-Grid is a container that controls the gaps between rows and columns by setting CSS custom properties.
+The Grid is a container that controls the gaps between rows and columns by setting CSS custom properties.

 --wd-grid-gutter-x: 2rem;